Quizz1Cal/Semester-2/INFO20003 - DBS/Lectures.md

 - `DECIMAL(n,p)` has n total digits and p decimal places.
 NO ROUND ERROR
 - `DATE`, `YEAR`, `TIME`, `DATETIME` has formats `YYYY-MM-DD`, `YYYY`, `HH:MM:SS` and `YYYY-MM-DD HH:MM:SS` respectively.
 VERY precise

-# Storage and Indexing (UNOFFICIAL)
+# Storage and Indexing

 Any DBMS must support:
 - Insertion/deletion/modification of records
-- Reading records
+- Reading records (specified with some record id)
 - Scanning records

 **File**: Collection of pages with a collection of records.
 - **Heap File**: Records unordered.
-Alloc/deallocates disk pages as the file grows/shrinks.
+Alloc/deallocates *disk pages* as the file grows/shrinks.
 Can be structured with pointers much like a LL
     - +: Good when records are accessed uniformly/altogether.
     - +: Fast insert
 - **Sorted Files**: Records sorted by some condition.
 Similar LL structure BUT pages/records are ordered.
     - +: Good where records are pulled in some order, retrieving some range
-    - +: Fast search (binary)
+    - +: Fast search (binary) on range queries (log2 B); hard to maintain (due to resorting in insert)
 - **Index File Organisations**: Special DS, has the fastest retrival in some order.

+**NOTE**: The data is typically stored in pages on Hard Disks (HDD), which is processed/analyzed in memory (RAM).

 An **index** on a file is a DS built on top of data pages.
 It is located/stored elsewhere, such as an index file, containing a collection of *data entries*.
 - Built over *search key fields* e.g. Department Name.
-CAN have many
+CAN have many (e.g. a subset of features)
 - Helps to speed up searches on these fields as it stores pointers to a range of data entries (any subset of fields), which in turn link to the data records themselves

 ### Types of Index
 - Clustered vs Unclustered: Order of data records matches order of index data entries (I.e. are the small things proximal or sparsely spread in the file?)
+    - IDEA: Already sorted, just have an index to aid lookup
     - Can only have one search key combination clustered (forces all others to be unsorted)
-    - Always cheaper (range) search/retrieval if clustered, but expensive to maintain
+    - Always cheaper (range) search/retrieval if clustered, but expensive to maintain (need to reorganize files to do so)
-        - Clustered: Costs **# pages with matches**
+        - Clustered: Roughly costs **# pages with matches**
-        - Unclustered: Costs **# entries matched**
+        - Unclustered: Roughly costs **# entries matched**
-- Primary vs Secondary: Includes the table's primary key, secondary otherwise.
+- Primary vs Secondary: Includes the table's primary key; secondary otherwise.
     - Primary never contains duplicates, but secondary can.
 - Single vs Composite Key: Whether the index is constructed of one or more search keys
+    - Data entries in INDEX sorted by search keys
     - Easier search on composite conditions
 - Indexing Techniques:
-    - **Tree-based**: Uses a binary B+ tree, (no need to sort files for this), nodes point to lower levels.
+    - **Tree-based**: (What we've done so far): Uses a binary (B+) tree, (no need to sort files for this), nodes point to lower levels (left is low, right is high).
 Leaves with data entries sorted by s.k values.
-GREAT FOR RANGE
+GREAT FOR RANGE, ALSO OK FOR EQUALITY
+        - Height typically small, 2-4 I/O
+        - **B+ trees**: Store data in LEAVES only; all internal nodes store keys that map to children.
+Note that the DATA is still linked files
     - **Hash-based**: Index is a collection of buckets; function maps search key to the bucket.
-IDEAL FOR EQUALITY
+IDEAL FOR EQUALITY (ONLY)
+        - Height typically small, 1.2 I/O operations

 ## Comparing Heap/Sorted Files

 Use **disk I/Os** to measure performance.
 One cost per page access.
+- E.g. accessing a file of 100 records in 10 pages is 10 I/O in cost

-### TABLE OF COMPARISON
+### TABLE OF COST COMPARISON

 Operation | Heap File | Sorted File
 Scan | B | B